-The 100 x 40 ZEV + Clean Grid scenario has the lowest fleet emissions due to replacement of virtually all gasoline and diesel trucks and buses with EV and FCV by 2050, when annual fleet GHG emissions are estimated to be 82 percent lower than baseline emissions.
+The 100 x 40 ZEV + Clean Grid scenario has the lowest fleet emissions due to replacement of virtually all gasoline and diesel trucks and buses with EV and FCV by 2050, when annual fleet GHG emissions are estimated to be 83 percent lower than baseline emissions.

-Over the next 30 years, cumulative GHG emission reductions from the ACT Rule (compared with the baseline scenario) total 18.9 million MT.
-Cumulative GHG emission reductions from the 100 x 40 ZEV + Clean Grid scenario (compared with the baseline) are projected to total 54.8 million MT.
-These estimates of GHG reductions from each policy scenario account for reductions in petroleum fuel use (gasoline, diesel fuel) by the M/HD fleet as well as increased emissions from electricity and hydrogen production to fuel the EVs and FCVs that will replace gasoline and diesel trucks and buses.
+Over the next 30 years, cumulative GHG emission reductions from the ACT Rule (compared with the baseline scenario) total 81.4 million MT.
+Cumulative GHG emission reductions from the 100 x 40 ZEV + Clean Grid scenario (compared with the baseline) are projected to total 165.3 million MT.
+These estimates of GHG reductions from each policy scenario account for reductions in petroleum fuel use (gasoline, diesel fuel) by the M/HD fleet, the decreased upstream emissions from gasoline and diesel production, as well as increased emissions from electricity and hydrogen production to fuel the EVs and FCVs that will replace gasoline and diesel trucks and buses.

-Using the social cost of greenhouse gases as estimated by the federal government's Interagency Working Group, these estimated cumulative GHG reductions have a monetized value of \$5.1 billion for the ACT Rule policy scenario and \$10.3 billion for the 100 x 40 ZEV + Clean Grid policy scenario.
-He social value of GHG reductions represents potential societal cost savings from avoiding the negative effects of climate change, if GHG emissions are reduced enough to keep long-term warming below 2 degrees Celsius from preindustrial levels.
-From preindustrial levels.
+Using the social cost of greenhouse gases as estimated by the federal government's Interagency Working Group, these estimated cumulative GHG reductions have a monetized value of \$6.8 billion for the ACT Rule policy scenario and \$13.9 billion for the 100 x 40 ZEV + Clean Grid policy scenario.
+The social value of GHG reductions represents potential societal cost savings from avoiding the negative effects of climate change, if GHG emissions are reduced enough to keep long-term warming below 2 degrees Celsius from preindustrial levels.
+From the present the social value of \$6.8 billion for the ACT Rule policy scenario.
+The social value of GHG reductions represents potential societal cost savings from avoiding the negative effects of climate change, if GHG emissions are reduced enough to keep long-term warming below 2 degrees Celsius from preindustrial levels.

-The assumed New Jersey grid mix for electricity production each year is shown in the Appendix.
-For the baseline, ACT Rule, and ACT+ NOx Omnibus scenarios, this analysis conservatively uses a business-asusual (BAU) grid mix, while the 100 x 40 ZEV + Clean Grid scenario assumes a "decarbonized" grid mix.
-In 2020 the BAU grid mix is 2.6 percent coal-fired generation, 53 percent natural gas-fired generation, and 44.4 percent "zero-emitting" generation sources.
-16 By 2050 the zero-emitting portion of the BAU grid mix increases to 49.2 percent while the coal portion remains at 2.6 percent and natural gas falls to 48.2 percent.
-Considering just renewable resources, the percentages are 25 percent in 2030, 28 percent in 2040, and 31 percent in 2050, with the remainder of zero-emitting sources nuclear.
+The assumed grid mix for electricity production each year is shown in the Appendix for Illinois.
+For the baseline, ACT Rule, and ACT+ NOx Omnibus scenarios, this analysis uses a business-as-usual (BAU) grid mix consistent with the Illinois Clean and Equitable Jobs Act (CEJA) signed into law in 202117 while the 100 x 40 ZEV + Clean Grid scenario assumes a "decarbonized" grid mix.
+The decarbonized grid combines the requirements from CEJA with the 2035 Report's 90% Clean Scenario grid mix for Illinois.
+In 2020 Illinois's grid mix is 17.3 percent coal-fired generation, 13.9 percent natural gas-fired generation, and 68.8 percent "zero-emitting" generation sources.
+By 2050 the zero-emitting portion of the BAU grid mix increases to 100 percent.

-Under the 100 x 40 ZEV + Clean Grid scenario, zero-emitting generation increases to 85.7 percent in 2030, 94.7 percent in 2040, and 99.3 percent in 2050.
-Considering just renewable resources, the percentages are 33 percent in 2030, 43 percent in 2040, and 54 percent in 2050.
-It is noted that additional state policies, such as Renewable Portfolio Standards, could potentially increase the renewable percentages even higher, but these were not considered in this analysis.
+Under the 100 x 40 ZEV + Clean Grid scenario, zero-emitting generation for the state increases to 90 percent in 2030 and 100 percent in 2040.
+Considering just renewable resources, the percentages are 48 percent in 2030, 69 percent in 2040, and 97 percent in 2050.
+It is noted that additional state electric sector policies could potentially increase the renewable percentages even faster, but these were not considered in this analysis.